Enhanced weathering

-Enhanced weathering, also termed ocean alkalinity enhancement when proposed for carbon credit systems, is a process that aims to accelerate the natural weathering by spreading finely ground silicate rock, such as basalt, onto surfaces which speeds up chemical reactions between rocks, water, and air.
-It also removes carbon dioxide from the atmosphere, permanently storing it in solid carbonate minerals or ocean alkalinity.
+Enhanced weathering, also termed ocean alkalinity enhancement when proposed for carbon credit systems, is a process that aims to accelerate natural weathering by spreading finely ground silicate rock, such as basalt, onto surfaces, speeding up chemical reactions between rocks, water, and air.
+It also removes carbon dioxide from the atmosphere through the formation of carbonic acid, permanently storing it in solid carbonate minerals or ocean alkalinity.
 The latter also slows ocean acidification.

-Enhanced weathering is a chemical approach to remove carbon dioxide involving land-based or ocean-based techniques.
+Enhanced weathering is a chemical approach to removing carbon dioxide involving land-based or ocean-based techniques.
 One example of a land-based enhanced weathering technique is in-situ carbonation of silicates.
-Ultramafic rock, for example, has the potential to store hundreds to thousands of years' worth of CO_{2} emissions, according to estimates.
+Ultramafic rock, for example, has the potential to store hundreds to thousands of years' worth of CO_{2} emissions.
 Ocean-based techniques involve alkalinity enhancement, such as grinding, dispersing, and dissolving olivine, limestone, silicates, or calcium hydroxide to address ocean acidification and CO_{2} sequestration.

-Although existing mine tailings or alkaline industrial silicate minerals (such as steel slags, construction & demolition waste, or ash from biomass incineration) may be used at first, mining more basalt might eventually be required to limit climate change.
+Although existing mine tailings or alkaline industrial silicate minerals (such as steel slags, construction and demolition waste, or ash from biomass incineration) may be used at first, mining more basalt might eventually be required to limit climate change.

 History

 Enhanced weathering has been proposed for both terrestrial and ocean-based carbon sequestration.
 Ocean methods are being tested by the non-profit organization Project Vesta to see if they are environmentally and economically viable.

-In July 2020, a group of scientists assessed that the geo-engineering technique of enhanced rock weathering, i.e., spreading finely crushed basalt on fields – has potential use for carbon dioxide removal by nations, identifying costs, opportunities, and engineering challenges.
+In July 2020, a group of scientists assessed that the geo-engineering technique of enhanced rock weathering, i.e., spreading finely crushed basalt on fields, has potential use for carbon dioxide removal by nations, identifying costs, opportunities, and engineering challenges.

 Natural mineral weathering and ocean acidification

 Stone split by frost weathering on the mountain path to the tongue of the Morteratsch glacier.

 Role of carbonate in sea exchange of carbon dioxide.

-Weathering is the natural process of rocks and minerals dissolving to the action of water, ice, acids, salts, plants, animals, and temperature changes.
-It is mechanical (breaking up rock—also called physical weathering or disaggregation) and chemical (changing the chemical compounds in the rocks).
+Weathering is the natural process of rocks and minerals dissolving through the action of water, ice, acids, salts, plants, animals, and temperature changes.
+It is mechanical (breaking up rock – also called physical weathering or disaggregation) and chemical (changing the chemical compounds in the rocks).
 Biological weathering is a form of weathering (mechanical or chemical) by plants, fungi, or other living organisms.

 Chemical weathering can happen by different mechanisms, depending mainly on the nature of the minerals involved.
 This includes solution, hydration, hydrolysis, and oxidation weathering.
 Carbonation weathering is a particular type of solution weathering.

 Carbonate and silicate minerals are examples of minerals affected by carbonation weathering.
-When silicate or carbonate minerals are exposed to rainwater or groundwater, they slowly dissolve due to carbonation weathering: that is the water (H_{2}O) and carbon dioxide present in the atmosphere form carbonic acid (H_{2}CO_{3}) by the reaction:
+When silicate or carbonate minerals are exposed to rainwater or groundwater, they slowly dissolve due to carbonation weathering; that is, the water (H_{2}O) and carbon dioxide present in the atmosphere form carbonic acid (H_{2}CO_{3}) by the reaction: